istimaldar/Library/web/webproject/doc/extend.md

   using `-webkit-overflow-scrolling: touch`.

-* If you want to disable the translation prompt in Chrome or block Google Translate from translating your web page, use [`<meta name="google" value="notranslate">`](https://support.google.com/translate/?hl=en#2641276).
+* If you want to disable the translation prompt in Chrome or block Google Translate from translating your web page, use [`<meta login="google" value="notranslate">`](https://support.google.com/translate/?hl=en#2641276).
   To disable translation for a particular section of the web page, add [`class="notranslate"`](https://support.google.com/translate/?hl=en#2641276).

-* If you want to disable the automatic detection and formatting of possible phone numbers in Safari on iOS, use [`<meta name="format-detection" content="telephone=no">`](https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html/#//apple_ref/doc/uid/TP40008193-SW5).
+* If you want to disable the automatic detection and formatting of possible phone numbers in Safari on iOS, use [`<meta login="format-detection" content="telephone=no">`](https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html/#//apple_ref/doc/uid/TP40008193-SW5).

 * Avoid development/stage websites "leaking" into SERPs (search engine results